innopolis-devops/labs/app_java/JAVA.md

-# Python
+# Java

-## Flask
+## Spring

 ```
-I used flask because it is simple framework with HTML code support
+I used spring and java because it is very powerful framework
 ```

 ### Advantages